rose-collectionservices/collection-services-manual/05-DESCRIPTION/readme.md

 inventories/descriptions created by curators, dealers, donors, or appraisers during the acquisition process.
 Description may be more or less detailed depending on the level of arrangement, the conditions under which a collection is being arranged, and the level of description that is sufficient to provide meaningful access to users.
 For collections processed as part of accessioning work, description will likely be brief and general; the goal is to facilitate a basic level of access through minimal description.
-For collections that are selected as annual processing priorities (or for small collections that can be fully processed during accessioning), description will be much more detailed and may include more complex structures, such as series and sub-series.
+For collections that are selected as granular processing projects (or for small collections that can be fully processed during accessioning), description will be much more detailed and may include more complex structures, such as series and sub-series.

-Collection level description is required for all collections, including a complete descriptive summary and complete administrative information, brief
-Biographical or Historical and Scope and Content Notes, and a box level inventory.
+Collection level description is required for all collections, including a complete descriptive summary and complete administrative information, all notes indicated below as required, and a box level inventory.
 More detailed information can be provided for minimally processed collections at the archivist's discretion.
 For collections processed at the series, folder/file, or item levels, longer Biographical/Historical Notes and
 Scope and Contents notes are necessary.
 You may also include additional information in the Processing and Custodial History Notes, and create or refer to more detailed inventories.